-We have recently updated our policy regarding sandbags and flood management.
+We have updated our policy regarding sandbags and flood management.

-Although it can happen at any time of year, the most severe floods typically occur in spring — known as freshet — or during fall and winter.
-This seasonal flooding is usually caused by heavy rain and snow melt.
+Although it can happen at any time of year, the most severe floods typically occur during the spring snowmelt — known as freshet — or during fall and winter.
+Seasonal flooding is often caused by a mix of heavy rain and snow melt.

 What to do Before a Flood